JohnZavyn/random4test/README.md

 Array, Collection, and Map utilities include
-* randomXxxOf, randomXxxSingleOf, chooseOneFrom static methods, so you can generate simple collections on the fly
+* randomXxxOf, randomXxxSingleOf, chooseOneFrom static methods, so you can generate simple collections on the fly.